ivirshup/anndata-paper/paper.md

 ## The data analysis workflow

-How does the `AnnData` structure support iteratively learning representations and scalar annotations in exploratory data analysis?
+Let us illustrate how `AnnData` supports workflows of iteratively learning representations and scalar annotations in exploratory data analysis.
-For instance, training a clustering, classification or regression model on raw data in `X` predicts a response variable ŷ.
-It can be conveniently kept track off and visualized with other elements of `AnnData` by adding it as an annotation of observations \autoref{fig:overview}[b].
+For instance, training a clustering, classification or regression model on raw data in `X` produces an estimate of a response variable ŷ.
+This derived vector is conveniently kept track off by adding it as an annotation of observations (`obs`, \autoref{fig:overview}[b]).
-Reduced dimensional representations PCA are stored with observation/ variable loadings aligned to the main dimensions \autoref{fig:overview}(c).
+A reduced dimensional representation obtained through, say Principal Component Analysis or any bottleneck layer of a machine learning model, would be stored as multi-dimensional annotation (`obsm`, \autoref{fig:overview}(c)).
-A K nearest neighbor graph of observations in the PCA space is represented as an adjacency matrix, constituting a pairwise relationship of the observations, fitting in `obsp` \autoref{fig:overview}(d).
+Storing low-dimensional manifold structure within a desired reduced representation is achieved through a k-nearest neighbor graph in form of a sparse adjacency matrix: a matrix of pairwise relationships of observations (`obsp`, \autoref{fig:overview}(d)).
-Subsetting the `AnnData` object by observations produces a view subsetting all elements aligned to this dimension. \autoref{fig:overview}(e).
+Subsetting the `AnnData` object by observations produces a memory-efficient view of the data (\autoref{fig:overview}(e)).

 ## Efficient data operations for data analysis workflows